knocklabs/javascript/README.md

 2. Follow the [Quick start guide](https://docs.knock.app/getting-started/quick-start) to integrate Knock into an app
 3. Explore the [Knock Documentation](https://docs.knock.app/) for more in-depth guides

-This repository contains all the Knock JavaScript SDKs and examples applications to help you get started with Knock.
+This repository contains all the Knock JavaScript SDKs and example applications to help you get started with Knock.

 ## How to Contribute